-Complications in the Upper Digestive Tract.
+Complications in the Upper Digestive Tract:

 - Esophageal motility disorder develops when scarring in the muscles of the esophagus causes them to lose the ability to contract normally, resulting in trouble swallowing, heartburn, and gastroesophageal reflux (also known as GERD).
-Some experts believe that patients with severe GERD may aspirate (breathe in) tiny amounts of stomach acid, which in turn may be a major cause of lung scarring.
+Some experts believe that people with severe GERD may aspirate (breathe in) tiny amounts of stomach acid, which in turn may be a major cause of lung scarring.

-- Some patients develop "watermelon stomach" (medically referred to as CAVE syndrome), in which the stomach develops red-streaked areas from widened blood vessels.
+- Some people develop "watermelon stomach" (medically referred to as CAVE syndrome), in which the stomach develops red-streaked areas from widened blood vessels.
 This causes a slow bleeding that can lead to anemia (low red blood cell counts) over time.

 - There may be a higher risk for stomach cancer.

 - Problems with movement of the food (motility) through the intestines also develop.
-Patients may experience an increase in bacteria levels in their intestines as a result, and have trouble absorbing nutrients from foods through their intestines.
+People may experience an increase in bacteria levels in their intestines as a result, and have trouble absorbing nutrients from foods through their intestines.

-Complications in the Lower Digestive Tract.
-Complications in the lower digestive tract are uncommon.
+Complications in the Lower Digestive Tract: Complications in the lower digestive tract are uncommon.
 If they do occur, they can include the following: